BigSpice/IMAGESTACKER/README.md

 2. Make changes to `index.html`
 3. Refresh browser to see changes

-No build process required!

-- PDF-Lib team for the excellent PDF generation library
-- FileSaver.js for simplified file downloading
-- Anthropic for the inspiration

 ## Support

 If you encounter any issues or have questions: